Updated: January 26, 2021

-For those wishing for an added luxury and sparkle for their engagement ring, you may wish to choose a stunning shoulder set design, where additional G/H SI conflict-free diamonds grace the rings shoulders, resulting in a breathtaking finish.
+For those wishing for an added luxury and sparkle for their moissanite engagement ring, you may wish to choose a stunning shoulder set design, where additional G/H SI conflict-free diamonds grace the rings shoulders, resulting in a breathtaking finish.
 Our shoulder set rings are available in your choice of beautiful pavé or channel settings.

 Appropriately named, pavé set rings are paved with a row of petite diamonds, held in place by mini prongs, barely visible when worn.
 Each diamond is set side by side, without a space, and covers the entirety of the band width to show very little metal visible underneath, creating the illusion that the ring is made entirely out of diamonds.

-Pavé set bands are ideal for those wishing for an engagement ring with unrivalled sparkle.
+Pavé set bands are ideal for those wishing for an lab diamond engagement ring with unrivalled sparkle.
 Not only do they offer an extra glimmer to the rings band, a pavé settings iridescence can also create the appearance of a larger centre stone by reflecting light through the stone to maximise brilliance and shine.

 Photo Reference: Giselle 1.2ct Moissanite and Diamond Ring

 This traditional setting features a row of delicate diamonds set between the metal edges of the rings shoulders producing a truly unique design.
 The widest part of each diamond is fitted inside the parallel channel, safely secured by the metal edges.
 This results in the diamonds sitting in line with the metal band making the channel setting a snag free shoulder set design which is more durable compared to pavé set band.

 Make sure to check our are other jewellery collections such as our moissanite earrings and our moissanite pendants, for gorgeous pieces that work beautifully by themselves or as part of a stunning bridal set.